microsoft/lisa/docs/write_test/concepts.md

 example, when defining a notifier, you can define its configuration structure together.
 The corresponding configuration will be loaded into the notifier with the same schema.
 The extended configuration also supports variables.

+## Combinator

+The combinator helps to run large-scale test cases with different variables, such as running multiple images with different VM sizes or other variables.
+There are two kinds of combinators provided: grid combinator and batch combinator.
+You can also write your own combinator.

+### Grid combinator

+A [grid combinator](../../lisa/combinators/grid_combinator.py) selects all the combination of provided images and variables.
+For example, if you are to run 10 images with 3 different VM sizes ([`img1`, `vm1`], [`img1`, `vm2`], [`img1`, `vm3`], [`img2`, `vm1`], etc.), the grid combinator saves you from expanding that combination out manually in complete form and would automatically give all
+$10\times3=30$ combinations.

+### Batch combinator

+A [batch combinator](../../lisa/combinators/batch_combinator.py) instead runs a batch of specified combinations.
+For example, maybe we only want `img1` to run with `vm1` but we want `img2` to run with `vm1`, `vm2` and `vm3`, you can give the batch combinator such specification and all tests would run as you expect.

+## Transformer

+The transformers generate variables from other variables, and multiple transformers can run one by one to achieve complex transformation.
+For example, the first transformer can build Linux kernel and another one can save the VM to a VHD.
+The two transformers can be reused in other workflows.

 ## Requirement and Capability